JuliaPlots/Plots.jl/RecipesBase/README.md

 #       - user override for markershape: :c == :circle
 #       - customcolor overridden to :black, and markercolor is forced to be customcolor
 #   If markershape is an unsupported keyword, the call will error.
 #   By default, a warning will be shown for an unsupported keyword.
-This will be suppressed for zrotation (:quiet flag).
+#   This will be suppressed for zrotation (:quiet flag).
 plot(T(), 5; customcolor = :black, shape=:c)
 ```

 ![](https://cloud.githubusercontent.com/assets/933338/15083906/02a06810-139e-11e6-98a0-dd81c3fb1ad8.png)

-In this example, we see lots of the machinery in action.
-We create a new type `T` which
+In this example, we see a lot of the machinery in action.
+We create a new type `T`, which
 we will use for dispatch, and an optional argument `n`, which will be used to determine the
 number of series to display.
 User-defined keyword arguments are passed through, and the
 `-->` command can be trailed by flags: